Pinterest Review: Features, Pricing, Pros and Cons

 - Sandbox Environment: Safe testing environment for development

 Customer support is an important factor when choosing any software platform.
-Here's what Pinterest offers.
+Here is what Pinterest offers.

 Support Channels: